DORA sounds like a regulation for banks. But it affects your fund administrator, and that means it affects you. Here is what matters.

 Why smaller funds should care

-The concern for smaller fund managers is not direct regulatory compliance — it is operational exposure.
+The concern for smaller fund managers is not direct regulatory compliance but operational exposure.
 If your fund administrator suffers a cyber incident that disrupts their ability to process capital calls, produce reports, or maintain investor records, that is your problem.
 Your LPs do not care whether the failure was at your end or your administrator's end.
 They care that their capital call was late or their report was wrong.

 What to ask your fund administrator